Cancer is a scary word and most of the fear associated with this word has to do with not understanding cancer.

 Much of this has to do with the fact that thyroid nodules are so aggressively monitored (with ultrasound imaging) (2) and because people tend to find thyroid cancer early.

 The earlier you find cancer (and this applies to any cancer) the better the prognosis and the more effective treatment is (3).

 Once cancer gets to the late stage and it goes throughout the body, it can be very difficult to treat.

 Luckily, this doesn’t happen in most cases of thyroid cancer (except for very rare forms).

-To try and dispel the fear associated with thyroid cancer I've put together a checklist of events which tend to happen with most thyroid cancer patients.
+To try and dispel the fear associated with thyroid cancer I’ve put together a checklist of events that tend to happen with most thyroid cancer patients.

 This outline isn’t perfect, but it can really help you understand the big picture and help to ease your mind.